Chapter 1 Climate Change Basics

 Curbing Climate Change Starts with Stopping the Burning of Fossil Fuels

-Fossil Fuel Industry is Impeding action on climate change
+The Fossil Fuel Industry is Impeding action on Climate Change:

-The oil and gas industry made an estimated $2.8 billion a day in pure profit for the last 50 years.
-According to the study’s authors, that vast wealth “is providing the power to ‘buy every politician, every system’ and delay action on the climate crisis.”[60]
+According to one study, the oil and gas industry made an estimated $2.8 billion a day in pure profit for the last 50 years.
+That vast wealth “is providing the power to ‘buy every politician, every system’ and delay action on the climate crisis.”[65]

 A campaign contribution has long been the best investment that Wall Street can make.
 For every dollar the fossil fuel industry contributes to American politicians, they receive $119 in federal exploration and production subsidies.[61]

-Donald Trump was the largest recipient of campaign donations by the oil and gas industry in the 2020 presidential election, receiving 3.8 million dollars.
-Of the top five beneficiaries, only one was a Democratic Party member – presidential candidate, Joseph Biden.
-In total, fossil fuel contributions to the GOP were $63.6 million during that election cycle.[62]
-Researchers have found a correlation between an increase in anti-environment votes and an increase in contributions.
-[63]
+Donald Trump was the largest recipient of campaign donations from the oil and gas industry in the 2020 presidential election, receiving $3.8 million.
+Of the top five beneficiaries, only one was a Democrat – presidential candidate Joseph Biden.
+In total, fossil fuel contributions to the GOP were $63.6 million during that election cycle.[67]
+Researchers have found a correlation between an increase in anti-environment votes and an increase in contributions.[68]

 During the 2017-2018 midterm election cycle, corporations, individuals, and trade groups in the fossil fuel industry spent $265,773,915 in lobbying and $93,392,002 in contributions to national-level candidates, parties, and outside groups, bringing the total spending to $360 million in two years.
 That’s $500,000 per day.
 During the same period, renewable energy companies spent $26 million.
 For every dollar spent on behalf of wind, solar, or hydroelectric energy interests, $13.70 was spent by fossil fuel interests.[65]

-While scientists have sounded the alarms for decades, the fossil fuel industry mounted an aggressive disinformation campaign casting doubt about the science of climate change and played into the American media’s propensity for on-the-one-hand/on-the-other-hand reporting.
-So, while the overwhelming scientific consensus was the burning fossil fuels was driving climate change, the American media tended to give 50 percent of the airtime is given to the less than 1 percent who profess to be skeptics.[67]
+While scientists have sounded the alarm for decades, the fossil fuel industry mounted an aggressive disinformation campaign casting doubt about the science of climate change and played into the American media’s propensity for on-the-one-hand/on-the-other-hand reporting.
+So, while the overwhelming scientific consensus was that the burning fossil fuels was driving climate change, the American media tended to give 50% of the airtime to the “less than 1 percent who profess to be skeptics.”[72]

 [1] https://archive.ipcc.ch/publications_and_data/ar4/wg1/en/spmsspm-human-and.html